 Many businesses boast a positive office culture that champions work-life balance, or any number of buzzwords that they feel will attract a millennial workforce that is interested in working for smaller companies over the larger competitors.

-In order to attract and retain employees who believe in your company, and who will provide the type of experience to your clients that will keep them coming back, you should be conscious of the choices that are made in establishing the personality of your company.
+To attract and retain employees who believe in your company, and who will provide the type of experience to your clients that will keep them coming back, you should be conscious of the choices that are made in establishing the personality of your company.
 It is rooted not only in marketing and business strategies but made visible through causes you support, your customer policies, and the culture that pervades your workplace.
 With the current saturation of eCommerce, shoppers can choose a different company if they disagree with their business practices or the causes that they support.

 As Amazon has grown, so has the scrutiny around the causes they support, their methods of manufacturing, and their treatment of employees.
 That scrutiny has caused many people to look for other eCommerce alternatives that are in line with their ethical concerns.
 By being transparent about the culture of your business, you can appeal to the desire of consumers to support organizations that align with their own economic and ethical consumption goals.